-We have audited the financial statements of St. Albans City & District Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of St Albans City & District Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Movement in Reserves Statement. - Comprehensive Income and Expenditure Statement, - Balance Sheet. - Cash Flow Statement, - Related notes 1 to 43 including the Expenditure and Funding Analysis, - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 9, and - Collection Fund Account and the related notes 1 to 3.
+- Movement in Reserves Statement,

+- Comprehensive Income and Expenditure Statement,

+- Balance Sheet,

+- Cash Flow Statement,

+- The related notes 1 to 43,

+- The Housing Revenue Account and the related notes H1 to H9

+- The Collection Fund Statement and the related notes C1 to C3, and

+- Statement of Accounting Policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.